 Changhua City and Bagua Mountain Fort Introduction

-The old-style mountain cannon was no match for the emerging enemy forces at Baguashan, formerly known as Dingjun Mountain.
-When Changhua City was completed in the 20th year of Jiaqing (1815), a brick fort named Dingjun Mountain Fort was built on the mountain, which included four artillery platforms and one gate tower.
-In the first year of Tongzhi (1862), Dai Chaochun joined forces with the Baguahui to rise up.
-A few days later, Baguashan was captured, and the Dingjun Fort artillery platform was also taken over and used to bombard Changhua City, which was breached two days later.
+The old mountain artillery was no match for the enemy troops that emerged on the old site known as Dingjun Mountain, on Bagua Mountain.
+When Changhua City was completed in the 20th year of the Jiaqing reign, a brick fort was built on the mountain named Dingjun Mountain Fort, which included four gun emplacements and a city tower.
+In the first year of the Tongzhi reign (1862), Dai Chaochun joined forces with the Baguahui to revolt.
+A few days later, Bagua Mountain was occupied, and the artillery at Dingjun Fort was also captured and used to bombard Changhua City, which was subsequently besieged and fell two days later.